 Having a dedicated space for writing will help you get excited to write.
 Set up a spare room, or spare corner, with your desk, instrument, and a comfy place to sit.
 Decorate it in a way that inspires you!

 Life is full of obligations, distractions, and plans.
 It can often feel like creative time to write is your last priority.
 Instead of waiting for free time to appear, set aside some sacred time in your life that’s reserved just for you to write. (and another tip: don’t call it “free time,” call it “writing time!”)

 5. Create a songwriting schedule.

 If you feel like you’re just too busy to simply set aside the time to write, consult your calendar closely.
-Where can you schedule in an hour or so to work in a song?
-When you schedule writing appointments with yourself then write it town in your calendar, you’re much more likely to write.
+Where can you schedule in an hour or so to work on a song?
+When you schedule writing appointments with yourself then write it town in your calendar, you’re much more likely to actually write.
 Here’s a post on how to find an hour every day for writing.